dcheley/SeatYourself/README.md

 #Command Line Setup
 1. "bundle install"
 2. "rails s"
+3. "rails db:seed"
-3. Open a web browser.
+4. Open a web browser.
-4. Enter 'localhost:3000.com' into the URL to view and use the app.
+5. Enter 'localhost:3000.com' into the URL to view and use the app.